script26/server-security-and-privacy-guide/README.md

 ## Note for both unikernels and containers
 - You still need a verified/measured boot implementation to stop OS tampering and malware persistance
+- Coreboot is a minimal payload UEFI replacement, unfortunately not common on server hardware

 ---